 Giorgio DiMauro is Director of the Center for Global Education (Study Abroad) and an affiliated faculty member in the Program in Russian and East European Languages and Literatures.
 He came to Rutgers in July 2012 from Princeton University, where he was the Associate Director of Study Abroad in the Office of International Programs.
 Prior to that he worked in the Office of International Programs at Harvard University.
 At both universities he was involved in a broad effort to internationalize the curriculum and increase study abroad opportunities for students, work that he now continues at Rutgers.
 His goal is to offer a wide array of meaningful international experiences to Rutgers undergraduates – from study abroad to service learning, internships, and research.
 Giorgio trained as a medievalist in Slavic Languages and Literatures at Harvard University, where he earned his PhD in 2002, and he has worked and studied in Russia, Poland, and Italy.

-Gary Farney is an Associate Professor and Chair of the Department of History in the Faculty of Arts and Sciences on the Rutgers-Newark Campus.
+Gary Farney is an Associate Professor of History in the Faculty of Arts and Sciences on the Rutgers-Newark Campus (http://www.ncas.rutgers.edu/gary-d-farney).
 He is a historian of the ancient Mediterranean and an archaeologist.
-While a graduate student he was a fellow at the American Academy in Rome for one year (1996-1997), a fellow at the American School for Classical Studies in Athens for another year (1997-1998), and participated in three archaeological excavations in Italy (summers of 1995 and 1997).
+While a graduate student he was a fellow at the American Academy in Rome for one year (1996-1997), a fellow at the American School for Classical Studies in Athens for another year (1997-1998), and participated in three archaeological excavations in Italy (1995-1997).
 After earning his PhD, he served as an assistant professor at the Intercollegiate Center for Classical Studies in Rome (2000-2001) before taking his position at Rutgers-Newark.
-At Rutgers, he has directed a summer study abroad program for six years in Greece (2005-2010), and is currently directing an archaeological field school for Rutgers students in the Sabina region of central Italy.
-He is very interested in developing and expanding current Rutgers study abroad programs, and has worked with study abroad since 2006 as a faculty advisor for this purpose.
-In spring 2013 he will be a fellow at the Research Center for Anatolian Civilizations in Istanbul, Turkey.
+He was a fellow at the Research Center for Anatolian Civilizations in Istanbul, Turkey (Spring 2013).
+At Rutgers, he directed a summer study abroad program in Greece for six years (2005-2010), and is currently directing an archaeological field school for Rutgers students in the Sabina region of central Italy (2012-Present: http://fieldschool.rutgers.edu).
+He has worked with Rutgers Study Abroad since 2006 as a faculty adviser, and for Fall 2014 he is working as Senior Adviser, Global Initiatives, for the Graduate School-Newark.

 Carol S. Goldin, Associate Dean for Assessment at the Ernest Mario School of Pharmacy, is responsible for academic planning and program development, dual degree programs, strategic initiatives, accreditation, and assessment.
 She assumed her present a position after serving as Director of Academic and Strategic Planning in the Office of Institutional Research and Planning at Rutgers.
 She has been with the university for almost 30 years and is an expert in accreditation, organizational development, and strategic planning.
 She received the President’s Award for Excellence in Administration in 1998.
 Dr. Goldin is a medical anthropologist with interests in stigma, difference, and disability issues.
 She has taught courses in sociology, anthropology, and criminal justice at several universities and at state prisons.
 After she served in the Peace Corps in Peru, she completed a PhD in cultural anthropology at the University of Pennsylvania and a post-doctoral appointment at Northwestern University.
 She has served on numerous University task forces and committees, most recently the Middle States Association Periodic Review Committee, the Executive Council on Assessment, the Osher Lifelong Learning Advisory Board, and strategic planning committees for Rutgers-New Brunswick and Rutgers Biomedical and Health Sciences.